-On February 27, 2004, we announced plans to initiate a phase 2b study of the IL-1 Trap in patients with rheumatoid arthritis in the second half of 2004.
+We plan to initiate a phase 2b study of the IL-1 Trap in patients with rheumatoid arthritis in the next twelve months.
 The phase 2b study will be conducted in a larger patient population, testing higher doses and for a longer period of time than in the previous phase 2 trial.
 In addition, we intend to conduct studies of the IL-1 Trap in a variety of other inflammatory diseases where interleukin-1 is believed to play an important role.
-We are currently working on new product formulations that would allow delivery of higher doses of IL-1 Trap either through subcutaneous or intravenous administration and plan to conduct patient tolerability studies later this year.
+We are currently working on new product formulations that would allow delivery of higher doses of IL-1 Trap either through subcutaneous or intravenous administration and have initiated patient tolerability studies to evaluate these new formulations.

 In March 2003, we began collaborating with Novartis Pharma AG on the development of the IL-1 Trap.
 On February 27, 2004, Novartis provided notice of its intention not to proceed with the joint development of the IL-1 Trap.
 In March 2004, Novartis agreed to pay us \$42.75 million to satisfy its obligation to fund development costs for the nine month period following its notification and for the two months prior to that notice.
 Novartis paid us the \$42.75 million in April 2004.
 All rights to the IL-1 Trap have reverted to Regeneron.
 Novartis and we retain rights under the collaboration agreement to elect to collaborate in the future on the development and commercialization of certain other IL-1 antagonists.
-In March 2004, we also achieved a pre-defined development milestone and Novartis forgave all its outstanding loans to us totaling \$17.8 million.
+In March 2004, we also achieved a predefined development milestone and Novartis forgave all its outstanding loans to us totaling \$17.8 million.

 - INTERLEUKIN-4/INTERLEUKIN-13 TRAP (IL-4/13 Trap): Protein-based product candidate designed to bind both the interleukin-4 and interleukin-13 (called IL-4 and IL-13) cytokines and prevent their interaction with cell surface receptors.
 IL-4 and IL-13 are thought to play a major role in diseases such as asthma, allergic disorders, and other inflammatory diseases.
 In October 2002, we initiated a phase 1 trial for the IL-4/13 Trap in adult subjects with mild to moderate asthma.
-This placebo-controlled, double-blind, dose escalation study was designed to assess the safety and tolerability of the IL-4/13 Trap.
-The trial was completed in the first quarter of 2004 and we anticipate presenting the results at a scientific conference in the second quarter of 2004.
+This placebo-controlled, double-blind, dose escalation study was designed to assess the safety and tolerability of the IL-4/13 Trap delivered by subcutaneous injections.
+The trial was completed in the first quarter of 2004, and the results were presented at a scientific conference during the second quarter of 2004.
 The IL-4/13 Trap was generally safe and well tolerated at the doses tested in this phase 1 trial.
-We are also evaluating the potential use of the IL-4/13 Trap in other therapeutic indications. - AXOKINE®: Protein-based product candidate designed to act on the brain region regulating appetite and energy expenditure.
+We are evaluating the potential use of the IL-4/13 Trap in other therapeutic indications. - AXOKINE ® : Protein-based product candidate designed to act on the brain region regulating appetite and energy expenditure.
 AXOKINE is being developed for the treatment of obesity.
 In March 2003, we reported data from the 12-month treatment period of our initial phase 3 pivotal trial of AXOKINE.
 The double-blind treatment period in this study was followed by a twelve-month open-label extension phase, during which all study subjects received AXOKINE.
 The extension phase was completed in the first quarter of 2004.
-We are currently conducting research on improving the formulation and delivery of AXOKINE and evaluating its commercial potential.
+We are currently conducting research on AXOKINE and evaluating its commercial potential.
 We do not expect to initiate any additional phase 3 clinical trials of AXOKINE in 2004.